SELab-2/OSOC-4/info/user_manual.md

 ## 5. How to further develop & test

+## 5.1 Further development

+You can find the Swagger API docs on `http://localhost:8000/docs` (change the port if needed).
+These docs describe what requests you can make to the API (backend), and what type of body the request expects (if a body is needed for that request).

+## 5.2 Testing

 Tests will run automatically with github actions but can be run locally too.
 There is a seperate docker-compose file for the test containers so they won't interfere with the running containers for the development or production.
 The containers used for testing don't map there ports to the host machine so they can't be accessed by the internet for security.

+Run backend (API) tests:
 ```
 docker-compose -f test-docker-compose.yml up --build -d # this starts the test database and test redis server
 docker-compose -f test-docker-compose.yml run test-osoc-backend python -m unittest discover # This executes the python -m ... command in the backend container
 docker-compose down  # this stops the container again
 ```

+Run frontend tests: \
+Tests can be run once using the command `yarn test`.
+If you want to run tests in watch mode or want more detailed output use `yarn test_watch` or yarn `test --watch-all --verbose`.